 In a world of millions of websites, starting a new site is not news but growing it to getting thousands of visitors is.
 As a beginner blogger you know how it feels when you publish a great post but no one is visiting let alone sharing it.
 Attracting large visitor numbers is what every blogger wants.
 This post features my marketing lessons learned from achieving the 200,000 visitors mark in the first year and the 1,000,000 visitors milestone in less than four years after starting my site.
 It is a simple formula that will help you drive traffic to your own site too.

 From 0 to 1,000,000 visitors: 10 traffic lessons learned

 These are the best traffic tips that I would recommend bloggers when starting out and growing their sites:

-Stumbleupon is a great place to get the first spikes in traffic
+StumbleUpon is a great place to get the first spikes in traffic

 Use Twitter to get an audience and spread your links

-I joined Twitter shortly after starting the blog, immediately started looking for and following people in my audience and got 55 unique visitors from there on the first day.
+I joined Twitter shortly after starting the site, immediately started looking for and following people in my audience and got 55 unique visitors from there on the first day.
 Twitter has continued to be one of my main traffic sources to this day.

 Slides of my presentation are here: